 Rendering of The Line.
 Image – Neom

 Home to supposedly 9 million people, The Line, touted to be a carbon-free linear city flanked with lush green parks, waterfalls, flying taxis, and robot maids, even a huge fake moon arouses disbelief.
-Even more so instead of 170 km, Vision 2030 will perhaps witness this majestic gigaproject in only Phase one which is expected to reach just one and a half miles.
+Even more so instead of 170 km, Vision 2030 will perhaps witness this majestic gigaproject in only Phase One which is expected to reach just one and a half miles.
 It would still have no roads or cars, and would be made up of interconnected, pedestrianized communities, which would be a sight nonetheless but would pale in comparison to the initial projections.

 Trojena, a futuristic ski resort will be hosting the 2029 Asian winter games.
 Image – Neom

-Ali Shihabi, a former banker now on Neom’s advisory board, stated, “It was meant to be over ambitious, with the clear understanding that only a part of it would be delivered on time.
+Ali Shihabi, a former banker now on Neom’s advisory board, stated, “It was meant to be over-ambitious, with the clear understanding that only a part of it would be delivered on time.
 But even that part would be significant.”
 No small feat, Neom City is the project of Saudi Arabia’s sovereign wealth entity, the Public Investment Fund (PIF).
-Neom had kickstarted a few years ago with a budget of $500 billion, which has now ballooned to $1.5 trillion and would require a lot more for completion.
+Neom had kicked off a few years ago with a budget of $500 billion, which has now ballooned to $1.5 trillion and would require a lot more for completion.
 Even the original cost was 50% more than the country’s annual federal budget; an additional $2 trillion to execute the full project seems as monumental a task as the completion of Neom City.

 Via Youtube / @NEOM